9 Things You Can Do While Pregnant to Make Postbirth Recovery Easier

 After birth, you can expect some leakage from weakened perineal muscles that are strained or cut in delivery.
 Do Kegel exercises while you’re pregnant to strengthen the muscles, then start up again as soon as you’re comfortable postbirth to get them back into prebaby shape.

 Some women develop hemorrhoids during pregnancy and others get them from pushing during childbirth.
-Add to that itching and burning as stitches or tears start to heal, and you can be quite uncomfortable.
-Stock up on medicated cooling pads like Tucks, which are infused with witch hazel to relieve the pain, along with sanitary pads, as bleeding is common for up to six weeks after delivery.
+Add to that the itching and burning as stitches or tears start to heal, and you can be quite uncomfortable.
+Stock up on things like witch hazel pads and perineal spray, which can soothe and numb the area, along with sanitary pads and disposable underwear, as bleeding is common for up to six weeks after delivery.

-Your belly isn’t the only area growing these days—it’s common to go up a cup size or two in your chest as well.
-Rather than buying your favorite T-shirt bra in a bigger size, invest in comfortable maternity and nursing bras, which are designed to offer more support, and easy to adjust for breastfeeding.
-Nursing pads also come in handy to trap the leakage that happens as your breasts become engorged with milk (some women experience this as early as the third trimester), while creams and lotions help smooth stretched-out skin and heal chapped nipples that can occur in the first few weeks of breastfeeding.
+Your belly isn’t the only area growing these days—it’s common to go up a bra cup size or two as well.
+Rather than buying your favorite T-shirt bra in a bigger size, invest in comfortable maternity and nursing bras, which are designed to offer more support and easy to adjust for breastfeeding.
+Nursing pads also come in handy to trap the leakage that happens as your breasts become engorged with milk (some women experience this as early as the third trimester), while nipple creams and balms help smooth stretched-out skin and heal chapped nipples that can occur in the first few weeks of breastfeeding.

 To avoid straining yourself while pregnant, take that seat when someone offers it and hand off the heavy lifting to your partner.
 It’s also good to get into the practice of saying yes for after birth, when you’ll likely have friends and relatives offering to bring you food or watch baby while you take a shower.
 But remember that it’s also okay to say no—like when you’re not up for entertaining your mother-in-law because you really just want to take a nap.
 Being pregnant is a round-the-clock job, so you deserve to call the shots.